 - Customizing your resume

-We sincerely hope you’ve found this guide to be helpful.
-All that’s left is for you to build your resume, and when you’re done, run it through our free resume checker where you’ll get AI-powered pointers to help you put your best foot forward.
+All that’s left is for you to start your resume, and when you’re done, run it through our free resume checker, where you’ll get AI-powered pointers to help you put your best foot forward.

 Cheers!
 You’re well on your way to securing your next pharmacy technician job!